 The user can drill down to the transaction level in the desired balance group, where the account transaction view is opened for the "marked as open" transactions of the account and the transactions of the reporting period.
 The user can mark the transaction rows they want to include in the balance sheet specification.

-If the user wants to mark older transactions as open for the period being processed, they can drill down from the balance sheet specification links directly to account-specific entries and move to previous fiscal year transactions from the section shown in the image above.
-This is also possible, for example, through the account balances report, i.e., from the accounting report selection, open the "Account Balances" report for the desired time period from which you can drill down to the desired account transaction view.
+If the user wants to mark older transactions as open for the period being processed, they can drill down from the balance sheet specification links directly to account-specific entries and move to previous financial period transactions from the section shown in the image above.
+This is also possible, for example, through the account balance report, i.e., from the accounting report selection, open the "Account Balances" report for the desired time period from which you can drill down to the desired account transaction view.
 In the view's header section, there is a link "Switch to edit mode" and then "Mark transactions as open."
 From the opened view, transactions can be marked as open.

 If the sum of the selected open transactions does not match the ending balance of the account, the system indicates the difference as its own row in the Balance Sheet Specification view "unspecified".
 From this link, the account transaction view opens if needed, showing the sum of unmarked transactions from previous periods as the opening balance, and the unmarked transactions of the reporting period as rows.